shhhhong/shhhhong.github.io/index.md

 ### Academic Experience

 - **2025 – Present**
-  *Exploring PhD opportunities in materials and physical sciences*
+  *Exploring PhD opportunities in materials, physical sciences, and engineering*
   *(Still engaged in the completion of a first-author paper with Prof. Yuntao Wu)*

 - **Mar 2022 – Mar 2025**